hcorona-zz/diversity-inclusion/inclusive-language-presentations.md

 # Inclusive Language in Presentations

 In this document, we summarize some general guideliness that you can follow to make sure the language of your presentations is more inclusive.
-The literature we reviewed is foused on two main problems, which are the most common ones

-1. Using generic masculine words or titles to refer to all persons, or to refer to an abstract "person" whom gender is not known.
-2. Using terms or expressions that reinforce inappropriate, outdated, or demeaning attitudes or assumptions about persons or groups based on age, disability, ethnicity, gender, national origin, race, religion, or sexual orientation.

-This document can not provide a solution for all the cases, and sometimes the proposed lanauge might not work for you.
-In that case (and any case), remember that **Good judgement is always critical**, and that this document serves only as a guideline.
+We don't yet provide guideliness for all possible scenarios, and sometimes the proposed language might not work for your presenentation.
+In that case, remember that **good judgement is always critical**, and that this document serves only as a guideline.

 ## General Avise to improve your Presentations:

 * When welcoming, refering to or interactignwith your audience:
-	*  ❌ do not use: ladies and genetlman, boys and girls, men and women of the audience, brothers and siters, her or she, sir madam
+	*  ❌ do not use: ladies and genetlman, boys and girls, men and women of the audience, brothers and sisters, her or she, sir madam
 	* ✅ instead, use : Esteemed guests, that person, friends and colleagues, students, siblings, everyone, the participants, faculty members.

-* When presenting, you might have to talk about people in the LGBTQ+ community.
+* When presenting, you might have to talk to or about people in the LGBTQ+ community.
 Avoid oudated terms when refering to them.
 Some terms might be offensive because they could imply criminalization or pathologization or they could simply be misnomers.

 	| ❌ outdated    | ✅alternative |
 	|-------------|-------------|